-Department of Salivary Biomarker Research and Studies (DERBS)
+Department of Salivary Biomarker Studies and Research (DERBS)

-The Department of Salivary Biomarker Research and Studies, co-directed by Prof. Deville de Périère and Prof. Hirtz, was established through scientific partnerships linking faculty researchers from the School of Dentistry with the Laboratory of Clinical Biochemistry and Proteomics (LBPC, CHU) and the Clinical Proteomics Platform at the Montpellier University Hospital.
+The Department of Salivary Biomarker Study and Research, co-directed by Prof. Deville de Périère and Prof. Hirtz, was established through scientific partnerships linking faculty researchers from the School of Dentistry with the Laboratory of Clinical Biochemistry and Proteomics (LBPC, CHU) and the Clinical Proteomics Platform at the Montpellier University Hospital (CHU).
 The Laboratory of Clinical Biochemistry and Proteomics (LBPC) in Montpellier is a laboratory specializing in the measurement of clinical biomarkers in neuropathologies and in proteomics research.
 It is directed by Prof. Sylvain Lehmann and is located within the Institute for Research in Regenerative Medicine and Biotherapy (IRMB).
-The LBPC houses a technological platform, the Clinical Proteomics Platform (PPC), directed by Prof. Christophe Hirtz (Department of Dentistry).
+The LBPC houses a technology platform, the Clinical Proteomics Platform (PPC), directed by Prof. Christophe Hirtz (Department of Dentistry).

-It grew out of the scientific legacy of the first research group at the School of Dentistry (EA 2988), led by Dominique Deville de Périère, which focused on salivary physiology and neuroendocrinology.
+It grew out of the scientific legacy of the first research group at the Department of Dentistry (EA 2988), led by Dominique Deville de Périère, which focused on salivary physiology and neuroendocrinology.

-This research department, located on the Odontology Faculty campus, leads clinical research projects focusing primarily on salivary biomarkers, as well as more broadly on biomarkers from the orofacial region (such as gingival crevicular fluid and dental plaque).
-It offers nationally and internationally recognized expertise in clinical biochemical and proteomic analysis.
+This research department, located on the Odontology Faculty campus, leads clinical research projects focusing primarily on salivary biomarkers, but also more broadly on biomarkers from the orofacial region (sulcular fluid, dental plaque, etc.).
+It offers expertise in clinical biochemical and proteomic analysis that is recognized both nationally and internationally.

-He was instrumental in establishing the first national bank of saliva samples, housed at the Biological Resource Center (CRB) of the Montpellier University Hospital (Prof. S. Lehmann, Prof. D. Deville de Périère).
+He was instrumental in establishing the first national bank of saliva samples, which are stored at the Biological Resource Center (CRB) of the Montpellier University Hospital (Prof. S. Lehmann, Prof. D. Deville de Périère).

 Biomarkers: Biochemistry/Proteomics